 - 5.16 The council recognises that there will be times where reports that are made to the ASB team, are acts of domestic abuse occurring in a household.
-The ASB team will usually only get directly involved in managing these cases where the domestic abuse is having an impact on others e.g., neighbours can hear disturbances etc. It will be the priority of the ASB team to ensure the appropriate support and referrals are made to partners agencies. - 5.17 In these situations, the council strive to: - Have processes that encourage professional curiosity and a robust triage and assessment process at first report, identifying cases which could involve domestic abuse. - Adapt our processes to ensure that we are sensitive to these issues, and do not inappropriately label a victim/survivor of domestic abuse as a perpetrator of ASB. - Work to support victims/survivors of domestic abuse through appropriate referrals. - Consider the use of ASB legislation to act against the perpetrator, if appropriate
+Where this is the case the ASB team will ensure referrals are made promptly to relevant partners and support agencies. - 5.17 In these situations, the council will: - Encourage professional curiosity and a robust triage and assessment process at first report, identifying cases which could involve domestic abuse.

-5.18 All action taken will be done so in conjunction with the domestic abuse policy.
+- Ensure that we are sensitive to these issues, and do not inappropriately label a victim/survivor of domestic abuse as a perpetrator of ASB. - Work to support victims/survivors of domestic abuse through appropriate referrals. - Consider the use of ASB legislation to act against the perpetrator, if appropriate - 5.18 All action taken will be done so in conjunction with the council's Domestic Abuse Policy.